 Arrive in 'Ulaanbaatar' and go to hotel.
 Evening meet the tour leader and rest of group for pre tour meeting.
 The meeting is about the day by day itinerary and safety issues.
 Overnight in hotel.

-We are now in the province known as Khovsgol, a beautiful mountainous region with several major rivers.
+We are now in the province known as Khovsgol, a beautiful mountainous region that borders Siberia and has several major rivers which flow north into Lake Baikal.
 Near the point where 'Five Rivers' meet is a ger camp and here is where we spend the evening, surrounded by spectacular scenery.
 Overnight 'Ger' camp.

 Experience is required because the route is remote and far from good medical facilities.

-Accommodation is at traditional 'GER' camps with decent facilities, located in the most beautiful places.
+Accommodation is at traditional 'GER' camps and 'Camping' in tents with decent facilities, located in the most beautiful places.

 АНХААРУУЛГА: Хэрэв та болон таны компани тухайн аялалын маршрутын чиглэл, текст үг өгүүлбэр, фото, газрын зургыг хуулбарлахаар төлөвлөж байгаа болон хуулбарлан санаа авч өөр арга хэлбэрээр дахин нэр өгч өөрчлөн боловсруулж ашиглахыг хориглоно!